Table of Contents

 Tinea capitis is a fungus infection that causes patchy hair loss in children.
 It is the most common cause of hair loss in children.
 The causative organism is the fungus known as Trichophyton tonsurans.
 Children usually present with circular patchy alopecia with scaling involving the scalp, eyebrows, and eyelashes.
 Black dots are usually seen on a gray background.
 The black dots are broken hair.
-Boggy and pustular nodules are known as kerions can be also seen in some children.
+Boggy and pustular nodules, known as kerions, can also be seen in some children.

-Alopecia areata is an autoimmune disease that can be also associated with other autoimmune disorders such as Hashimoto thyroiditis.
-Physical examination usually reveals oval smooth patches of hair loss that are not confined to the scalp.
-Alopecia areata can present with partial loss of scalp hair, complete loss of scalp hair known as alopecia totalis, or complete loss of scalp and body hair known as alopecia universalis.
+Alopecia areata is an autoimmune disease that can be also associated with other autoimmune disorders, such as Hashimoto thyroiditis.
+A physical examination usually reveals smooth, oval patches of hair loss that are not confined to the scalp.
+Alopecia areata can present with partial loss of scalp hair, complete loss of scalp hair, known as alopecia totalis, or complete loss of scalp and body hair, known as alopecia universalis.

 It presents in young adolescents representing a prevalence of 1.7% of the United States population.

 The pathophysiology of the disease involves an autoimmune reaction against the body’s hair follicles in anagen state and rapid transformation to catagen, telogen and later dystrophic anagen status.
 Thus, follicles do not develop beyond anagen and no hair is formed.
 The follicular stem cell is spared, and hair follicles aren’t destroyed.
 Grey hair is also spared leading to the term “going grey overnight”.
 Alopecia areata can present with gradual hair loss over weeks to months and new patches appearing while others heal leading to continued progressive balding the patches may coalesce to form total hair loss.
 Normal hair openings are present.

 - Alopecia areata where there are solitary but multiple areas of hair loss.